Safety investigation of COVID-19 in Cargill slaughterhouse didn't include worker representation, review finds | CBC News

 Safety investigation of COVID-19 in Cargill slaughterhouse didn't include worker representation, OHS finds

-Alberta's Occupational Health and Safety orders Cargill to comply with 4 new demands
+Alberta's Occupational Health and Safety orders Cargill to comply with 4 demands

 A review from Alberta Occupational Health and Safety (OHS) has found that Cargill did not attempt to engage worker representation as it investigated the circumstances that led to the largest COVID-19 outbreak linked to a single facility in Canada.